Microsoft Access Tips for Serious Users

 Changing Control Source crashes Access Access may close if the form/report that has a subform/subreport.
 Kb 927536. ?

-Combo becomes transparent A combo may display as transparent when focus leaves it.
-Workaround: set the AlternateBackColor property of the the (Detail?)
+A combo may display as transparent when focus leaves it.
+Hotfix (post SP2.)
+Workaround: set AlternateBackColor property of (Detail?)
 Section to something other than "No Color", e.g. #80000027.
-No
+Yes: hotfix

 Table/query not found Occurs if table/query has the same name as a form/report.
 Kb 926700. ?

-In some cases, Access 2007 deletes the database when you compact it.
+In some cases (prior to SP2), Access 2007 deleted the database when you compact it.
 To prevent this:

 Microsoft Office Access can't delete database name.accdb after compacting it.
 The compacted database has been named Database.mdb.